grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

 }
 ```

 We now need a method to register all `ICommandHandlers` because we can't use MediatR's registration method, which doesn't know about our new interfaces.
-To accomplish this, we can define an extension method that uses a library called [Scrutor](https://github.com/khellang/Scrutor), which extends the registration capabilities of ASP.NET Core DI and its `Scan` method to retrieve and register all non-generic (closed) implementations of a given generic type:
+To accomplish this, we can define an extension method that uses a library called [Scrutor](https://github.com/khellang/Scrutor), which extends the registration capabilities of ASP.NET Core DI and its `Scan` method to retrieve and register all closed (so decorators are filtered out) implementations of a given generic type:

 ```c#
 public static IServiceCollection AddClosedGenericTypes(